Skip to article

 Louisiana cottage food laws: what is the short version?

 Louisiana requires local health district plus tax before selling cottage food.
 The annual gross sales cap is $30,000.
-Louisiana allows online orders, seller delivery for cottage food sellers in the current data.
+Louisiana allows online orders, seller delivery for cottage food sellers.

 Yes.
 Louisiana requires local health district plus tax before selling cottage food.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.